 And when do the "dead in Christ" rise?
 Remember the very last thing Daniel was told?

 But as for you, go your way to the end; then you will enter into rest and rise again for your allotted portion at the end of the age."
 (Daniel 12:13 NASB)

 For to me, to live is Christ and to die is gain.
 But if I am to live on in the flesh, this will mean fruitful labor for me; and I do not know which to choose.
-But I am hard-pressed from both directions, having the desire to depart and be with Christ, for that is very much better; (Philippians 1:21-23 NASB)
+But I am hard-pressed from both directions, having the desire to depart and be with Christ, for that is very much better; yet to remain on in the flesh is more necessary for your sake.
+Convinced of this, I know that I will remain and continue with you all for your progress and joy in the faith, (Philippians 1:21-25)

 2 Corinthians 5:6-8

 Once again, Paul states that he would prefer to be absent from the body and to be at home with the Lord.

 Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord-- for we walk by faith, not by sight-- we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.
 (2 Corinthians 5:6-8)

 The statement decidedly refutes the concept of us being unconscious after we die, since we cannot "be with the Lord" and insensible at the same time.